 There’s something extremely compelling about setting up the perfect strategy, clicking the ‘end turn’ button and watching to see what the AI makes of your move.
 The best turn-based games have incredible gameplay loops.
 They’re the kind of experience that can instil ‘one more turn syndrome’, that state of clicking through turn after turn, gripped by a brilliant turn-based strategy game, which can devour entire weekends whole.

 There are a massive range of turn-based games available for PC, covering all different kinds of strategy subgenre.
-They range from 4x games, where you’re building a vast empire, to tactics games, where you’re controlling a tight-knit squad.
+They range from 4x games, where you’re building a vast empire, to tactics games like XCOM, where you’re controlling a tight-knit squad.
 Here we’ve gathered together some of the best turn-based strategy games in existence.
 We’ve tried to include a good mixture of crowd pleasers and exceptional hidden gems that are well worth trying out.

 The best turn-based games of all time are:

 Modelled quite faithfully on the classic tabletop game, Battletech has you leading a troupe of mech piloting mercenaries through a series of giant robot battles.
 What could be finer?
 Outside of the battles themselves, tinkering with your own set of fully customizable mechs is a great time, once you get the hang of it.